-All filers not using the cash method of accounting should see Section 263A Uniform Capitalization Rules, earlier in the instructions for Limitations on Deductions before completing Schedule A. The instructions for lines 1, 4, 5, and 7 later apply to Schedule A, Part III.
+All filers not using the cash method of accounting should see Section 263A Uniform Capitalization Rules under Limitations on Deductions, earlier, before completing Schedule A. The instructions for lines 1, 4, 5, and 7, later, applies to Part III earlier, before completing Schedule A.